-A month ago I had fabulous opportunity to go back to the Netherlands for two different events, along Isao Yoshino – my friend, mentor, and now partner in book writing (!) – and now learning trips to Japan (join us in May 2019!)
+In 2018, I had fabulous opportunity to visit Netherlands for two different events, along Isao Yoshino – my friend, mentor, and partner in book creation (he is the subject of bestselling book Learning to Lead, Leading to Learn) – and executive study trips to Japan (join us for our next trip!).

-But the highlight of the week, that I want to share with you in this post, were the learning sessions that Isao Yoshino and I co-led at the European Lean Healthcare Summit on what we believe is the fundamental skill for leaders to develop a learning organization – asking questions.
+The highlights of the week in the Netherlands were the learning sessions that Isao Yoshino and I co-led at the European Lean Healthcare Summit on what we believe is the fundamental skill for leaders to develop a learning organization – asking questions.

-Even if you didn’t attend the European Lean Healthcare Summit 2018, you can click here to get a copy of the handout we created on Isao Yoshino’s tips for “How to Ask Effective Questions”.
+Click here to get a copy of the handout we co-created for the conference about “How to Ask Effective Questions”.

 Asking Effective Questions: The fundamental skill to develop a problem-solving culture

-Questions continue to be the foundation of our relationship, and particularly the past six months as I have been interviewing him to prepare for the leadership book we are co-writing (see end of this post for more information).
+Questions continue to be the foundation of our relationship, and particularly as I interviewed him to prepare for the bestselling leadership book we co-created, Learning to Lead, Leading to Learn.

 Experience and practice aligned with theory

-Mr. Yoshino has found it interesting to learn more of the theories and research about coaching and questions asking that I’ve shared with him directly and by participating in some of the workshops that I’ve led at recent conferences.
-The theories and research supports what he knows is true through personal practice.
+Mr. Yoshino has found it interesting to learn more of the theories and research about coaching and questions asking that I’ve shared with him directly and by participating in some of the workshops that I’ve led at other conferences.
+The theories and research support what he knows is true through personal practice.

 We melded our experiences for the learning session.